DavidTausend/pokemon-memory-cards-game/README.md

 5. Responsive Design: Media queries for adaptability across devices.

 6. Interactive Buttons: For various game actions, styled to match the game theme.

+7. Score List: Displays the top 5 high scores to motivate players to beat their previous records, dynamically updating to reflect ongoing performance.

 ### Imagery